 If you want to use logger out of NBomber context, you can get access via the static property.

 By default NBomber logger writes logs only to a console and file sinks.
 So basically, when we say "configuring logging," we mean configuring the corresponding sink.

-What is sink?
+What is a sink?

-Structured log events (messages) are written to sinks and each sink is responsible for writing it to its own backend, database, store etc.
+Structured log events (messages) are written to sinks and each sink is responsible for writing it to its own backend, database, file, store etc.

 Another way that is more appropriate for production use cases is configuring logger via infrastructure config file.